DOI-USGS/loadflexBatch/blog.md

 inputs <- yaml::yaml.load_file('three_ANA_sites.yml')
 ```

 The default file is `three_ANA_sites.yml`.
 To run another example (e.g., `Hirsch_sites.yml`), edit the file name in the above line of the `batch.R` script.
-The user inputs file is in the YAML language.
+The user inputs file is in the YAML language (<http://www.yaml.org/>).
 In YAML, each line contains a `key: value` pair, except blank lines and those lines beginning with `#`, which are comments.
 In your user input YAML file you should supply information about input/output folder names and locations, constituents, load units, and load rate units. `three_ANA_sites.yml` looks like this:

     # This YAML file contains high-level user options for running batch.R on a
     # specific dataset.
 YAML files are made of key: value pairs like the ones below.